guomics-lab/MSDT-Converter/Readme.md

 **Output format:**

-Standardized MSDT files stored in Apache Parquet, enabling fast I/O, high compression, and compatibility with distributed GPU/TPU training pipelines.
+Standardized MSDT files stored in **Apache Parquet**, enabling fast I/O, high compression, and compatibility with distributed GPU/TPU training pipelines.

 **Optimized for AI workflows:**
-Converts raw and search result data into structured tensor format for seamless integration with machine learning models, such as DDA-BERT and XuanjiNovo.
+Converts raw and search result data into structured tensor format for seamless integration with machine learning models, such as DeepLC, XuanjiNovo, and DDA-BERT.

 **Dockerized deployment:**